thinlh07/Bank-Churn-Analysis/README.md

 **6. Geography with Exited:** The number of churned customer in France and Germany is similar, around 810 customers, while in Spain, it is lower at 410.
 However, the churn rate in Germany should be approximately 40%, which is about double the rate in France, which is around 20%.
 ![image](https://github.com/user-attachments/assets/9203a4c2-e29c-4bca-9b1f-7dcda6437e7a) ![image](https://github.com/user-attachments/assets/8b63487d-b7c8-4c95-b6a8-b9ba71e728af)

 **7. Gender with Exited:** Females exhibit a higher churn rate (11.4%) compared to males (9%).
 ![image](https://github.com/user-attachments/assets/e829dd12-2a45-4906-a646-2e358ba876ce)

 **8. Credit Card User with Exited:**  Credit card users exhibit a higher churn rate (14.2%) compared to non-credit card users (6.1%). \

    ![image](https://github.com/user-attachments/assets/c10daa05-cff9-4a5a-9f63-4fe141f2d1e8)
-_Key Insight:_ Credit card users may be experiencing dissatisfaction with credit-related products or services.

 **9. Product Usage with Exited:** Approximately 14.1% of customers using only one product have churned, which is higher compared to other groups.
 Notably, customers using three or four products have a retention rate close to zero, with almost no retained customers in those groups.
 ![image](https://github.com/user-attachments/assets/4739a118-e68b-4b69-a2b8-2faa14b5f8a2)